ann-ulu/Database-Interaction-PyODBC/README.md

 # Project Overview
 The example code in this repository illustrates:

-Connecting to a Database: Using pyodbc to establish a connection to a MSSQL Server database.
+Connecting to a Database: Using pyodbc to establish a connection to a MSSQL Server database.<br>
-Executing SQL Queries: Fetching data from the database using SQL queries.
+Executing SQL Queries: Fetching data from the database using SQL queries.<br>
-Handling Data with Pandas: Loading the query results into a Pandas DataFrame for data manipulation and analysis.
+Handling Data with Pandas: Loading the query results into a Pandas DataFrame for data manipulation and analysis.<br>